brianlam38/Sec-Scripts/README.md

 # SecScripts
-A dump of my security related scripts for general use
+A dump of my security related scripts/files for general use.

 == NOTE ==